Copyright and Plagiarism

 Use for educational purposes

-The Hague University of Applied Sciences has a ‘reader agreement’ with the Foundation Publisher's Organization for Educational Licenses (Stichting UvO), formerly Stichting PRO, for the quoting of short citations of copyrighted works for educational purposes.
-This reader agreement provides permission for this and eliminates the need for a reasonable compensation as long as the works satisfy the conditions regarding ‘short citations’.
+The Hague University of Applied Sciences has a ‘Easy Access Regulation’ with the Foundation Publisher's Organization for Educational Licenses (Stichting UvO), formerly Stichting PRO, for the quoting of short citations of copyrighted works for educational purposes.
+This regulation provides permission for this and eliminates the need for a reasonable compensation as long as the works satisfy the conditions regarding ‘short citations’.
 These short citations can be uploaded in an electronic learning environment* or included in a printed reader.

-For long citations, permission will have to be requested and a reasonable fee will have to be paid.
-This can be done directly through the copyright holder of a publication (author or publisher) or through Stichting UvO.
+For 'long citations', permission will have to be requested and a reasonable fee will have to be paid.
+This can be done in the following ways:

 More information about ‘short’ and ‘long’ citations in the Quick reference guide on (digital) educational material is available at www.auteursrechten.nl/en and (in Dutch only) at www.Stichting-UvO.nl.

-- Are responsible for the timely compliance with the Copyright Act in cases of long citations for both printed and digital citations (including visual material).
+- Are responsible for the timely compliance with the Copyright Act in cases of long citations.

 - Are responsible for archiving and, if asked, making available evidence that written permission has been given for using a long quotation.
 (Written consent has to be established since oral consent is not legally valid.)